 Be sure to stay hydrated during the event with water.
 You may need liquids that contain electrolytes as well, depending on weather, how much you sweat, and intensity/duration of the event.
 You do not need to be drinking excessive amounts of electrolyte drinks with tons of added sugar.

-Try Nuun or other zero calorie electrolyte replacements.
+Try Nuun or other electrolyte replacements.
+I also have a homemade electrolyte drink recipe that’s delicious!

 Basic fluid needs calculation: Half of your bodyweight (in pounds) in ounces of water.